FIWARE/tutorials.Step-by-Step/docs/pep-proxy.md

-The `DUMMY_DEVICES_USER` and `DUMMY_DEVICES_PASSWORD` would usually be obtained by adding new entries to the application in **Keyrock**, however, in this tutorial, they have been pre-defined by populating the **MySQL** database with data on start-up.
+The `DUMMY_DEVICES_USER` and `DUMMY_DEVICES_PASSWORD` would usually be obtained by adding new entries to the application in **Keyrock**, however, in this tutorial, they have been predefined by populating the **MySQL** database with data on start-up.

 ## Securing IoT Agent - Start up